Instead of Huevos Rancheros on Cinco de Mayo, how about gourmet chilaquiles (chee-la-KEE-lace)?

 1. BRING the ingredients to a boil in a small pot, and reduce to a simmer.
 Cook for 5-7 minutes.

 2. ASSEMBLE: Place the tortilla on a clean work surface.
-Layer with short rib, queso fundido and the green chile.
+Layer with short rib, queso fundido, and green chile.
 Top with pickled onion and fresh cilantro.

 The name derives from the Nahuatl (Aztec language) word chilaquilitl, meaning herbs (or greens) in chili broth.